Substance Abuse and Addiction Treatment Resources in Newnan

 Newnan Drug & Alcohol Detox Centers

 When you decide to enroll in a rehab program, your recovery team likely expects you to rid your system of all misused drugs and alcohol (except necessary prescription medications) before your rehab treatment begins.
 Some facilities offer detoxification (detox) treatment to make it easier on your body and emotions, because withdrawal can trigger a variety of uncomfortable and even life-threatening symptoms in some people.
 The use of medication and other therapies can lessen many detox symptoms, depending on the substances you’ve used.
-There are Newnan drug detox programs and Newnan alcohol detox programs available to help.
-Additionally, The Recovery Village can answer any additional questions you have about the process.
+There are drug and alcohol detox programs available to help.

 Recovery Meetings Near You in Newnan

 For many people, a drug or alcohol problem takes away their sense of dignity.
 Perhaps there have been embarrassing moments or some criminal behavior related to the substance misuse.
 Family members and friends may have abandoned you or have worse substance use disorder problems than you have.
-Recovery meetings have grown over the years to meet the needs of people in recovery, and offer support after you complete drug rehab in Newnan, Georgia or alcohol rehab in Newnan, Georgia.
+Recovery meetings have grown over the years to meet the needs of people in recovery, and offer support after you complete drug or alcohol rehab.
 Even if you have a supportive family, a recovery meeting allows you to vent and express frustration in a safe, private environment around people who know what you’re going through.

 - Al-Anon Where: Christ Our Shepherd Lutheran Church 101 N Peachtree Pkwy.
 Peachtree City, GA 30269